pip-services/pip-services-docs/content/en/golang/expressions/_index.md

 ...
 ```

-This is an example to process mustache templates.
+The following example shows how to process mustache templates.

 ```golang
 import (